 Max Falkenberg

-I am a physicist and computational social scientist based at City, University of London, and a visiting Fellow in the Institute for Sustainable Resources at UCL.
-I completed my PhD in Physics at Imperial College London in 2022.
-From October 2024, I will be starting an EU funded Marie Curie Fellowship in the Department of Network and Data Science at the Central European University in Vienna, Austria.
+I am a computational social scientist and Marie Curie Research Fellow at the Department of Network and Data Science at the Central European University in Vienna, Austria.
+I also hold a Visiting Fellow position in the Institute for Sustainable Resources at UCL.
+I completed my PhD in Physics at Imperial College London in 2022 and a postdoc in the Department of Mathematics at City, University of London in 2024.

-My research focuses on computational social science with a particular interest in the structural underpining of political polarisation.
-I have published 15 peer-reviewed papers including in Nature Climate Change, PNAS Nexus, PLOS Climate Change, Physical Review E, Physical Review Research, Communications Physics and Proceedings of the Royal Society B. I have also contributed to a report published at COP28 on climate tipping points, and have released a dataset (forthcoming, ICWSM'24) for the Indian microblogging platform Koo.
-I regularly act as an academic reviewer including for Nature Human Behaviour, PNAS Nexus, EPJ Data Science, PLOS One, Communications Physics, and others.
+My research applies network science to problems in computational social science.
+I am particularly interested in studying the structural underpining of political polarisation, climate communication and politics, and climate finance.
+I have published multiple peer-reviewed papers including in Nature Climate Change, Nature Communications, PNAS Nexus, PLOS Climate Change, Physical Review E, Physical Review Research, Communications Physics and Proceedings of the Royal Society B. I have also contributed to a report published at COP28 on climate tipping points, and have released a dataset (ICWSM'24) for the Indian microblogging platform Koo.
+I regularly act as an academic reviewer including for Nature Human Behaviour, One Earth, PNAS Nexus, EPJ Data Science, PLOS One, Communications Physics, Royal Society Open Science and others.

 I have an interest in science policy having written articles for political think-tanks and for the LSE climate blog.
+I have also written an op-ed in The Banker (by the Financial Times) on why fossil fuel phase out from the banking sector has failed thus far.
 I spent three months as a policy analyst working in the UK Houses of Parliament for the EFRA Select Committee.